Microlandia, the indie videogame with a brutally honest simulation, arrives on Steam in its 1.0 release.

 Features

-- Budgets with bite: Roads cost real money, pensions and services hit the general ledger, and the press tracks every deficit.
+- Tight budgets: Roads cost real money, pensions and services carry high price tags, and the press tracks every deficit.

-- Housing with teeth: Scarcity pushes rents, landlords get opportunistic, and rehousing the unhoused becomes a visible job.
+- Housing on the brink: Scarcity pushes rents up, landlords turn opportunistic, and rehousing people without shelter becomes a visible task.

-- Labor that churns: Firms hire carefully, fire when margins thin, and shutter after a year in the red.
-You can only tax profit that exists.
+- A churning labor market: Companies hire carefully, fire when margins thin, and shut down after a year in the red.
+You can only tax profits that actually exist.

-- Healthcare as policy: Hospital beds and ambulance coverage shape mortality, migration, and voter sentiment.
+- Healthcare as public policy: Hospital beds and ambulance coverage shape mortality, migration, and the general morale of your citizens.

-- Transit as constraint: Buses earn fares but need coverage; limited curb space and garages decide who can reach work or services.
+- Transit as a constraint: Buses generate fare revenue but need coverage; limited road space and available parking determine who can get to work or access services.

 Screenshots